KevinChngJY/stock_advisor_bot/README.md

 In this milestone, we will go through the following steps:
 1) Create database in the models.py (User login Database)
-2) Update database using Django Admin Portal
+2) Update database (User List) using Django Admin Portal
 3) Update Rasa for Authentication process:

 ### Milestone 3.3 Database Django

+There are 5 table in the database for this project :

 Setting User list :

 Setting Stock Tick Validation Database (Bursa) :

 Setting Stock for Annoucement Monitoring :

+### Milestone 3.4 RASA + Django + Celery + Database

 ---
 ## SECTION 8 : Deployment